Photo by Jonathan Coward/HERB

 Do not panic.
 We’re here to get through this together.
 Hoping to ultimately pass a urine test?
 Read more down below.

 Unfortunately, there is ultimately no certain way to pass a urine test without traces of THC, especially if you are a particularly heavy smoker.
 The question for many is not “how long does weed stay in your system?” but “how to pass a drug test” when you are a regular cannabis enthusiast.
 There are products out there, like detox pills, and detox drinks, that can be purchased solely for the purpose of cleaning your urine for drug traces.
 Some smokers even choose to use synthetic urine to pass a test.

 Many people attempt to pass a urine test by drinking excessive water to dilute the system.
 If urine is too diluted, however, you risk not passing a urine test anyway.
 Though there is no scientific evidence to back these claims, many desperate consumers rely on the fruit pectin method to clean out THC metabolites.
 Fruit pectin is a starch derived from the cell walls of produce, often used in jams and preservatives.
 It should be easy to find some at larger grocery stores.
 This method goes as follows:

-The theory behind this is that because the fruit pectin is a naturally occurring fiber that it makes more THC exit through the bowels, not the urine as THC usually would.
+The theory behind this is that because the fruit pectin is a naturally occurring fiber that it makes more THC exit through the bowels, not the urine as THC.
 However, it’s always important to stay safe and do everything in moderation.
 If you’re not confident gambling on this pectin cocktail, try Sub Solution Synthetic Urine, a scientifically designed unisex synthetic urine.

 If you can see a urine test coming on the horizon, for a job screening or participating in sports, try to slow your roll on smoking marijuana.
 Again, the best way to answer the question “how long does weed stay in your system?” and or “how to pass a urine test?” is to stick safely and generously to the time guidelines above.